 Think of the last restaurant that you’ve eaten at.
 How many times have you eaten at this restaurant?
 What do you order?
 Chances are that you’re not exactly sure how many times you’ve eaten at this restaurant, because it’s been several.
 As for what you’ve ordered, it’s probably the same dish that you’ve ordered many times before.
 And why is that?
 Well, because it’s familiar to you.
 You know what it looks like, how big of a portion you’re going to get, and how it tastes.
 So you order it again because it’s a “safe bet.”

 But next time you go out to eat, break out of your comfort zone, make an adventure out of it.
 Go to a restaurant that you haven’t been to before.
-If you’re a small town kid like me and have been to every restaurant in your vicinity, then make a drive to a different town.
-If there’s restaurant serving a certain ethnic for that you haven’t had before, then go in there and try it out.
+If you’re a small-town kid like me and have been to every restaurant in your vicinity, then take a drive to a different town.
+If there’s a restaurant serving a certain ethnic for that you haven’t had before, then go in there and try it out.
 Me doing this is how sushi became my favorite food!
-Or if you do end up eating a the same restaurant, simply order something other than your usual.
+Or if you do end up eating the same restaurant, simply order something other than your usual.

 Venture Into “Uncharted” Territory

 Think about your commute to work or other places that you go to regularly (i.e. grocery store, movie theater, etc.).
 What route do you take to get there?
 This is likely an easy question to answer because you probably only have one.
 So find other routes that you can take to get to and from your usual places.
 If you usually take the highway, opt for some back roads instead and see what you can find.
 This is also an important safety tip, but more on that later!